United States Armed Forces: Enlisted corps

-The rank of senior enlisted advisor is the highest rank in each service, serving as the primary advisors to their service secretary and service chief on enlisted matters.
-Prior to entering their service, enlisted personnel must complete their service's basic training.
-In the Army, after completing Basic Combat Training recruits then go to advanced individual training for their military occupational specialty.
-In the Marine Corps, after completing Recruit Training, marines attend the School of Infantry, going to the Infantry Training Battalion for infantry marines, with non-infantry marines completing Marine Combat Training before advancing to technical training for their military occupational specialty.
+The rank of senior enlisted advisor is the highest rank in each service, serving as the primary advisor to its service secretary and service chief on enlisted matters.

+Prior to entering service, enlisted personnel must complete their service's basic training.
+In the Army, after completing Basic Combat Training, recruits then go to advanced individual training for their military occupational specialty.
+Upon completion of Marine Corps Recruit Training, Infantry Marines attend the School of Infantry.
+Non-infantry Marines complete Marine Combat Training before advancing to technical schools for their Military Occupational Specialty.
 In the Navy, after completing Recruit Training, sailors advance to their "A" schools to complete training for their rating.
 In the Air Force and Space Force, recruits complete combined Basic Military Training before going to technical training for their Air Force Specialty Codes.
 In the Coast Guard, after completing Recruit Training, sailors advance to their "A" schools to complete training for their rating.

 Women in the armed forces

+Women such as Deborah Sampson disguised themselves as men to join the military during the Revolutionary War and War of 1812.
+Some historians estimate that as many as 400 women disguised themselves as men to enlist during the Civil War.
+The first woman doctor in the Army, Mary Edwards Walker, was commissioned in 1864.
+In 1901, the United States Army Nurse Corps was established as a quasi-military auxiliary, followed by the United States Navy Nurse Corps in 1908.